reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/faq.md

 “Non-fungible” more or less means that it’s unique and can’t be replaced with something else.
 NFTs can really be anything digital (such as drawings, music, ...), but a lot of the current excitement is around using the tech to sell digital art and building community.

 At a very high level, most NFTs are part of the Ethereum blockchain.
-Ethereum is a cryptocurrency, like bitcoin or dogecoin, but its blockchain also supports these NFTs, which store extra information that makes them work differently from, say, an ETH coin. <br>
+Ethereum is a cryptocurrency, like bitcoin or dogecoin, but its blockchain also supports these NFTs, which store extra information that makes them work differently from, say, and ETH coin. <br>

 * <b> What's the price of a Reggaeton Punks Stars NFT? </b>